ShivamModi09/Edunnovate-Technologies-Data-Science/Week-6/README.md

 Here is a fine article on [Convolution networks](https://cs231n.github.io/convolutional-networks/#conv), going through it will be surely beneficial for your visual understanding.
 ## Assignment
 ---
 Finally, we will end this week's tutorial by performing an Image Classification task accomplished using Convolutional Neural Networks.
 For this assignment, you'll design an Image Classification model using CIFAR-10 data set.
 You don't need to explicitly download the dataset as it's already available in keras datasets collections.
-Use the Keras cheatsheet.
+Don't forget to use the Keras cheatsheet and follow the steps given in workflow of ANN to build your classification model.